openwurl/wurlwind/README.md

 ### To Do
 * Literally everything
 * Fix up URL management to resolve references etc
+* Env var configuration (config uniformity too)
+* The rest of the Origin service

 # Usage
 You will need your authorizationHeaderToken from Highwinds as well as manage your own accountHashes.